speaking

 Dimple has served as a speaker on a number of panels ranging from local organizational meetings to national conferences.
 She can speak to a variety of topics.

-If you have a conference or meeting and are interested in having her serve on a panel, please set up a time to connect.
+If you have a conference, convening, or meeting and are interested in having me serve on a panel.

 AREAS OF EXPERTISE INCLUDE